Hronovce: Ethnicity

-The majority of the Magyar population (99% aboriginal)- and living continuously in this village for more than 900 years, surviving the Osman occupation (lasting for 150 years) - was expelled to Hungary - mainly the Calvinists - on the basis of the brutal Kosice-Kassa Declaration of the Czechoslovak National-Socialist party's leader and president of CSR, E.Benes - between spring of 1945 - and the end of 1948.
+The Magyar population was expelled to Hungary - mainly the Calvinists - on the basis of the Kosice Declaration of the Czechoslovak National-Socialist party's leader and president of CSR, E.Benes - between spring of 1945 - and the end of 1948.
 The remaining Magyar inhabitants were expelled for a transitional but genuine slavery (during an ice cold winter /1948-49/ in unheated waggons) to Sudetenland where from the German aborigines were thrown out.
-"And"... - just after their arrival, they were sold as slaves to Czech and Moravian farmers.

 The majority of expelled Magyars were members of the Reformed (Calvinist) community.
-At present (2000), the village is approximately 48% Magyars, 46% Slovak and 6% Romani.